eaglerock1337/autobob-sidekick/README.md

 - run `pipenv install --dev` to set up the development environment.
 - run `pipenv shell` to instanciate a shell inside the virtual environment for the application.
 - you can run `python autobob.py` to run the command inside the virtualenv.
+- you can alternatively run `pipenv run python autobob.py` outside of the virtualenv.
-- to compile the application, run `pyinstaller --onefile --noconsole autobob.py` to compile the executable.
+- to compile the application, run `make compile` to compile the executable.
 - to specify an icon, add `--icon /path/to/icon/file` to the `pyinstaller` command.
-- to run tests, run `this-command`.
+- to run tests, run `make test`.
 - to run the code linter, run `black .` and the code will automatically be formatted to Python code conventions.
+- to test `pyinstaller`, `make`, or `setup.sh` in a container, use `make docker` to set up a docker container.

 ## program layout

 The following files make up the application and its data:

 - `autobob.py` - Main program that uses the `sidekick` module
+- `Makefile` - Make tools for running and compiling the application
+- `setup.sh` - A setup script for systems without `make` installed
 - `sidekick/autobob.py` - `AutoBob()` class and its member functions
 - `sidekick/codes.py` - Lists and dicts for treatment and auxillary codes
 - `sidekick/fields.py` - Fields and output text for specific fields
 - `sidekick/layouts.py` - Layout nested lists for PySimpleGUI window formatting
+- `Dockerfile` - A Docker image for testing the `pyinstaller` and setup commands

 The other files and directories are as follows: